glamrock/https-atlas/README.md

 * Lighter (aiming for <30kb for https-atlas vs 240kb for https-everywhere)
 * Easier for users to suggest sites

+##Note
+Stuff in /alpha is pretty much on fire.
+Don't use it for anything of consequence.

 ## Questions, queries, queaths?
 griffin@cryptic.be
 @abditum on twitter